Place virtual content on real-world surfaces, and enable the user to interact with virtual content by using gestures.

 The key facet of an AR experience is the ability to intermix virtual and real-world objects.
 A flat surface is the optimum location for setting a virtual object.
-To assist ARKit with finding surfaces, you tell the user to move their device in ways that help ARKit initialize the session.
-ARKit provides a view that tailors its instructions to the user for you, guiding them to the surface that your app needs.
+To assist ARKit with finding surfaces, you tell the user to move their device in ways that help ARKit prepare the experience.
+ARKit provides a view that tailors its instructions to the user, guiding them to the surface that your app needs.

 To enable the user to put a virtual item on the real-world surface when they tap the screen, ARKit incorporates ray casting, which provides a 3D location in physical space that corresponds to the screen’s touch location.
-If the user wants to rotate or otherwise move the virtual items they place, you respond to the respective touch gestures and correlate that input to the virtual content’s look in the physical environment.
+When the user rotates or otherwise moves the virtual items they place, you respond to the respective touch gestures and correlate that input to the virtual content’s look in the physical environment.

 Set a Goal to Coach the User’s Movement

 To enable your app to detect real-world surfaces, you use a world tracking configuration.
 For ARKit to establish tracking, the user must physically move their device to allow ARKit to get a sense of perspective.
 To communicate this need to the user, you use a view provided by ARKit that presents the user with instructional diagrams and verbal guidance, called

 ARCoaching.
 For example, when you start the app, the first thing the user sees is a message and animation from the coaching overlay telling them to move their device left and right, repeatedly, in order to get started.